 You can request a more detailed check for certain roles, for example in healthcare or childcare.

 Types of check

-- a standard check shows spent and unspent convictions, cautions, reprimands and final warnings
+- a standard check, which shows spent and unspent convictions, cautions, reprimands and final warnings

-- an enhanced check with barred lists shows the same as an enhanced check plus whether the applicant is on the list of people barred from doing the role
+- an enhanced check with barred lists, which shows the same as an enhanced check plus whether the applicant is on the list of people barred from doing the role

 If you carry out criminal records checks, you must have a policy on employing ex-offenders and show it to any applicant who asks for it.

 You can only request a basic check for yourself.